Welcome to my virtual kitchen!

-I’m happiest when I’m investing time in what matters most to me – family, health, career, personal growth, friends, and adventures.
-Engaging in great conversation over a meal I just prepared.
-Crossing something off my bucket list – like learning to ride a scooter!
-Or being the reason behind the priceless look of joy on someone’s face.
+I’m happiest when I’m investing time in what matters most to me – family, health, career, personal growth, friends, and adventures, engaging in great conversation over a meal I just prepared, crossing something off my bucket list – like learning to ride a scooter! and being the reason behind the priceless look of joy on someone’s face.
 But I remind myself to choose happiness on laundry day, too!

 A little bit of background …

 I was born and raised in Nigeria, and this has greatly influenced what and how I cook.
 I mainly cook from scratch using fresh and minimally processed produce and cost-effective everyday ingredients that are readily available in your pantry or can easily be found at your local grocer.

 I use a global approach to cooking, which helps expand the palate.
 While I cook indigenous African recipes, a lot of my dishes appeal to a broader audience.
 I have a wide range of recipes that will please seafood, chicken, or beef lovers, vegetarians, and the pickiest eater at your table.

 My passion for cooking started at a very early age.
 My dad thinks I was about six, but I cannot remember a time before I started cooking.
 The passion and love I had for food in my childhood days have not yet changed; in fact, it continues to grow.